Oreire/helm-kubdep/README.md

 ## CI/CD Integration with Helm As Manager

-Integrating Helm chart deployment with CI/CD automation using GitHub Actions streamlines updates.
+Integrating Helm chart deployment with CI/CD automation using GitHub Actions helps to streamline updates.
 Changes pushed to a repository trigger automatic Helm deployments while validating configurations through linting to catch errors early.
 In case of deployment failures, Helm’s rollback mechanism restores the previous stable version, preventing disruptions.
 Additionally, Helm's upgrade strategy enables zero-downtime updates, maintaining application availability.

 **Overall**, by combining Helm rollbacks, Kubernetes health checks, CI/CD automation, and AI-powered code reviews, deployments become more resilient and self-healing.
 This reduces manual intervention while ensuring fast recovery from failures, making it ideal for production environments where uptime and stability are critical.